 Entries by Gabriel Hughes

-We were delighted learn this week that Metageni, working as data analytics and AI partners for AO.com, have been selected as finalists for the 2020 eCommmerce Awards, in two award categories – ‘Best Use Of AI’ and also for ‘Best eCommerce in Lockdown’ Metageni and AO have been working on data analytics using AI / […]
+We were absolutely thrilled that in October 2020 Metageni, working as data analytics and AI partners for AO.com, won the prestigious, ‘Best Use Of AI’ award at the 2020 London eCommerce Awards – you can watch the announcement as it happened here.
+‘Best Use Of AI’ Metageni and AO have been working on data analytics […]

 Hiring Now!
 If you have a genuine interest in machine learning technology, digital marketing and e-commerce, and have skills in B2B lead generation, marketing communications and business development, then we might be interested in interviewing you.
 Metageni have built up a small but impressive client list, providing brands with machine learning and analytics expertise and […]